sarachaourar/OSA/README.md

-# OSAA
+# OSA
-OSAA is an Oil Spill Accidents Analyser developped to help the cmcc with their oil spill simulation tasks
+OSAA is an Oil Spill Analyser developped to help the cmcc with their oil spill simulation tasks